 - An affordable, high-quality, residential, liberal arts college.
 (Just $17,881 per year for Maine residents.
 As low as $22,079 per year for non-Maine residents — that’s tuition, fees, room & board.)

 - Challenging, distinguished and innovative programs in the arts and sciences, teacher preparation, and other pre-professional fields.

 - A small, friendly campus where students are the center of the universe.

-- A college where four of the past five Maine “Teacher of the Year” recipients earned their bachelor’s degree.
+- A college where four of the past six Maine “Teacher of the Year” recipients earned their bachelor’s degree.

-- An institution that offers unparalleled undergraduate research opportunities — at the level and depth often found only
+- An institution that offers unparalleled research opportunities — often at the level and depth found at graduate school.

-- A campus of 2,000 bright, creative, progressive students who thrive on challenges.
+- A campus of 2,000 bright, creative, independent-minded students who thrive on challenges.

 - A college where students work hard but also enjoy kicking back and having fun.
 Lots of fun.